Hall Three, the hall of motor sports.

 James Gordon Bennett jr', the news paper magnet, sponsored a series of annual races to help promote the motor car.
 It was run along national lines and is the reason national racing colours were introduced.
 They were also the first races to have rules specifying sizes of engine and weight.
 But they were often run concurrent to the great City to City races untill Britain won.
 Having laws to prevent the closure of public roads, and no actual racing circuits, a compromise had to be found.
 A closed road circuit in Ireland started Britain on it's road to building specialist racing circuits but for those who enjoyed the 'road racing' it also the established 'TT' races on the Isle of man.

+City to City races faded and more and more circuits were built across Europe but the way motor sport seperated meant that races on public roads would go on to create some legendary races.
 Italy would establish the Mille Miglia and the Targa Florio while in France le Mans would become a Mecca for sports car racing.
 Trials of motor cars, rather than racing, gave us hill climbs and races across unmade roads and open mountain lands, such as the Prince Hienrich trials and the Alpine Rally, and somewhere in the middle the 'Rally' format was born.

 Basically while specialist racing cars for the 'Grand Prix' series moved ever further away from the road vehicles the industry still wanted to establish their marque as the most durable and reliable and the less wealthy folks still wanted an affordable way to race and express themselves.